 Ceramic Floor Tile Installation Tips and Secrets

-- Be sure there's no hollow spots under tile
+- Be sure there are no hollow spots under tile

 - Use self-leveling floor compounds - SEE LINK BELOW